webnerd-a/chat-with-ur-computer/README.md

 # chat-with-ur-computer 💻🕹🗣
-(SEPTEMBER 2024)
+(JUNE 2025)
-Hi!, i'm back with a new game project, it will be done with Godot Engine!
+Hi!, i'm alygoaty, i'm a new gamdev trying to back this project again.. it will be made with godot engine!

+(JULY 2025)
+???

+DESCRIPTION:
-in the game, you can to chat with your virtual friend and play with him too with some games incluided!
+in the game, you can to chat with your virtual friend, its just a computer right?

--COMING SOON..., I'M MAKING DESIGN AND A WIKI FOR THIS GAME-
+you can to play with him too!

+With some mini-games incluided!

+-COMING SOON...-